Huixxi/Fast-C-plus-plus/03 Lesson3 Notes.md

 * Enumerations
 There are situations where a particular variable should be allowed to accept only a certain set of values.
+The compiler converts the enumerator such as `Violet` and so on into `integers`.
 ```c++
 enum RainbowColors {
   Violet = 0, // start from 0, you can change it to other number.